 Monitoring vital signs, symptomatic therapy

-• perform rapid assessment of vital signs (ABC) – A – airway, B – breathing, C – circulation
+• perform a rapid assessment of vital signs (ABC) – A – airway, B – breathing, C – circulation

-• maintain arterial blood oxygen saturation >94%, and do not administer oxygen to non-hypoxic patients (AHA/ASA 2018 I/C-LD)
+• maintain arterial blood oxygen saturation >94%, and do not administer oxygen to nonhypoxic patients (AHA/ASA 2018 I/C-LD)

-• secure airway if needed
+• secure the airway if necessary

-• obtain venous access
+• secure venous access

-• a green cannula (18G, inner diameter 1.3 mm) – if CTP is a standard part of the imaging protocol
+• a green cannula (18G, inner diameter 1.3 mm) if CTP is a standard part of the imaging protocol

-• a pink cannula (20G, inner diameter 1.1 mm) – if CTA alone is planned
+• a pink cannula (20G, inner diameter 1.1 mm) if CTA alone is planned

-• ECG
+• perform an ECG

-• initiate symptomatic therapy (antiemetics, anticonvulsants, etc.)
+• initiate symptomatic therapy as needed (such as antiemetics, antiseizure medications, etc.)

 Triage of patients with suspected stroke